top of page

 qCAT - PR OPS.png

-Staffed by people with lived experience and located at the north side of the Community Resource Centre on Joyce Avenue, Powell River's OPS offers:
+Staffed by people with lived experience and located at the north side of the Community Resource Centre on Joyce Avenue, qathet's OPS offers:

 • bike storage